 In addition, when connected, the vehicle charger will communicate with the EVSE to identify the circuit rating (voltage and amperage) and adjust the charge to the battery accordingly.
 Thus, an EVSE that is capable of delivering 20 amps will deliver that current, even if it is connected to a 40 amp rated circuit.

-The J1772 coupler and EV inlet will be used for both Level 1 and Level 2 charging levels, which are described below.
+The J1772 coupler and EV inlet will be used for both Level 1 and Level 2 charging, described in the next section.

 B. Charging Levels